 If you are able to visit campus, please call our office to schedule a prospective student appointment.
-If you can't make it to campus, email firstname.lastname@example.org (or call) to request a phone or google hangout advising appointment.
-You can also email us any questions.
+You can also check out our Frequently Asked Questions if you would like answers to common questions.

 Find out from one of our young alumni the power of networking with other Michigan Alumni - The Michigan Connection.